-Kyoto is home to over 1000 temples and shrines, hundreds of often unique museums, dozens of quiet gardens... and just strolling through the little lanes in the back somewhere can turn into a real adventure.
-If you have done that all, and you are ready to take your love for everything Japanese to the next level, you should definitely try one of Kyoto's many hands-on experiences.
+Kyoto is home to over 1000 temples and shrines, hundreds of unique museums, dozens of quiet Japanese gardens... and just strolling through the little lanes in the back somewhere can turn into a real adventure.
+If you have done all that, and you are ready to take your love for everything Japanese to the next level, you should definitely try one of Kyoto's many hands-on experiences.

 There are many different ways and opportunities to delve into the real Japan and have a truly unique adventure here in Kyoto.
 Below, we list our favourite things to do in Kyoto.

 The Japanese word for any kind of alcohol is o-sake, showing the importance of the drink for the culture here.
 Made from rice and deeply connected with the gods of Shinto, sake (or nihonshu in Japanese) is one of the things you must try when in Japan.
 And the best way not to get overwhelmed by the different types of sake made by literally hundreds (if not thousands) of different sake breweries in Japan is by going to a sake tasting.
 Learn how sake is made, experience different types of sake, and discover your personal favourite!

 Kimono are fantastic, and it is really easy to feel like a princess - or a samurai - when wearing one!
 However, it is not easy to find a proper occasion to wear kimono outside of Japan, so you should make the most of it while you are here!
 Indulge yourself and visit one of the many kimono rentals all over Kyoto that offer a large variety of different packages: From the very simple packages of a few hours rental to a whole day's tour around Kyoto with your personal photographer.
 Highlights are getting styled as a geisha or samurai, wearing a white wedding kimono, or spending 45 minutes to get dressed in a fantastic junihitoe, a Heian-style 12-layered kimono.